Statistical inference for network samples using subgraph counts: Methods to produce Figures -

 The code to produce all figures and tables is available from the authors.
-All computation are done in {\tt{R}}, and rely on the packages {\tt igraph} and {\tt mixtools}~\cite{R,igraph,mixtools}.
+All computation are done in {\tt{R}}.
 To ease presentation we always denote $K$ the number of blocks in the blockmodel, or flexible blockmodel, under consideration.
 Furthermore, we call $\pi[k]$ the $k$-th digit of $\pi$.